silx-kit/pyFAI/doc/source/pyFAI.rst

 splitting : in addition to the pixel position, its spatial extension is calculated and each pixel is then split and distributed over the corresponding bins, the intensity being considered as homogeneous within a pixel and spread accordingly.
+To simplify calculations, this was initially done by abstracting the pixel shape with a bounding box that circumscribes the pixel.
+In an effort to better the quality of the results this method was dropped in favour of a full pixel splitting scheme that actually uses the actual pixel geometry for its calculations.

 .. figure:: img/2DwithSplit.png
    :align: center